Do Medical Aids Cover Psychotherapy?

 – Classic has day-to-day limits

-– Progressive Flex benefit applies to primary and additional member
+– Progressive Flex benefit applies to primary and also any additional member and

 – Foundation is limited to PMBs at provincial facilities

-Many medical aids offer comprehensive cover for psychotherapy but it’s imperative to check with your specific scheme to determine the mental health benefits you’ll receive.
+Many medical aids offer comprehensive cover for psychotherapy.
+However, it’s imperative to check with your specific scheme then to determine the mental health benefits you’ll receive.